psfoley/openfl/docs/running_the_federation.baremetal.rst

     where **WORKSPACE.PATH** is the directory to create your workspace.
-By specifying the :code:`--template keras_cnn_mnist` the workspace will create a workspace with a simple TensorFlow/Keras CNN model that will download the MNIST dataset and train in a federation with one aggregator and two collaborators.
+By specifying the :code:`--template keras_cnn_mnist` the workspace will create a workspace with a simple TensorFlow/Keras CNN model that will download the MNIST dataset and train in a federation.
 A list of pre-created templates can be found by simply running the command:

     .. code-block:: console